 STEVE-O: It’s a good gig, and I’m an attention whore.
 I’ve had an easier time consistently booking stand-up then developing new TV shows.
 But I’ve never stopped trying to do everything.
 It all depends on where your motivation is.
 For me, I just always had a strong urge to impress people.
 I wanted to be liked and loved.

-In that case, I chose to do a stunt in a public spot, and it drew a crowd.
-And once the crowd was drawn, I felt like I should take photos with everybody.
-That was my choice.
-To create a situation like that.
+In that case, I chose to do a stunt in a public spot and it drew a crowd.
+Once the crowd was drawn, I felt like I should take photos with everybody.
+It was my choice to create a situation like that.
 But it takes a lot out of you.
 By the time I got to the movie, I was burned out.
 But it was really my doing, so it’s all good.

 Most people don’t think of you as a comic, but you’ve been at it a while, right?

 The first time I tried stand-up was over 10 years ago.
 Someone asked me to do a stunt at a comedy club and I couldn’t think of anything crazier than trying stand-up, so I made that my stunt.
 It was terrifying, but I went for it and I got the sense people were rooting for me.
-I tried it a few more time and kinda bombed, then didn’t go back until 2010.
+I tried it a few more time and kinda bombed, then I didn’t go back until a few years later.
 In 2010 I dove in and I’ve been on tour for seven years now.

-How much of your act is writing vs. improv?
+How much of your act is improvised, or is most of it scripted?